- Hits: 2960

 Brian’s parents were Christian Socialists; his father was Church of England and his mother was Chapel.
-With his elder brother, Kenneth, Brian was sent to Sunday School and took an active part in the local church.
+Brian and his elder brother were sent to Sunday School and took an active part in the local church.
 Brian often told the story of his first encounter with class solidarity.
 He said the Choir boys at St Mary Redcliffe Church had discovered other Choir boys at other churches were given more money for expenses and so they went on strike.
 Brian was a small boy and agreed not to go into the church – his first picket line.
 Later the Choir boys received a small increase.
 He understood then that if people stood together they may be able to achieve more than by acting as individuals.

 Brian spent his childhood in a road now demolished called Whitehouse Lane; on one side of the street the houses were dockers’ homes and the other side were where railway workers lived.
 Practically everyone was in a union and May Day each year was a colourful event with Trades Union banners and a procession.
 To stand and hear all the speakers was an entertainment in the days before television; and oratory was a skill that many trade unionists had.

 The Second World War was also a formative time; he often said that as a young boy the war seemed quite exciting.
 He had a map of the world on his bedroom wall and would track the Allied armies and follow every news report on the radio.
 Bristol suffered badly in the bombing raids and Brian saw the night sky with a red glow when the Bristol Aerospace factory was blitzed, even though the factory was on the other side of the city.